 Unfortunately, there are online scams everywhere online.
-It’s very easy when you first start looking into how you might be able to start your own online business to fall pray to people who are not exactly legitimate.
+It’s very easy when you first start looking into how you might be able to start your own online business to fall prey to people who are not exactly legitimate.

-On this page, you’ll find a running list of current scams that I’ve been able to identify online.
+On this page, you’ll find a running list of current online scams that I’ve been able to identify online.

 You can feel free to stop by once in a while to take a look or if you’re about to start a new program, it couldn’t hurt to check here just to make sure it’s all it’s cracked up to be.